ZZ Top: Filmography

 In addition to recording and performing concerts, ZZ Top has also been involved with films and television.
 In the eighth episode "Sweet Dreams" in the third season of the American television medical drama St. Elsewhere, Luther Hawkins's (Eric Laneuville) dream sequence was a parody of the music video "Legs" with the group while taking a brief nap in a janitor's closet; In 1990, the group appeared as the "Band At the Party" in the film Back to the Future Part III and played the "Three Men in a Tub" in the movie Mother Goose Rock 'n' Rhyme.
 ZZ Top made further appearances, including the "Gumby with a Pokey" episode of Two and a Half Men in 2010 and the "Hank Gets Dusted" episode of King of the Hill in 2007.
 The band also guest hosted an episode of WWE Raw.
 Billy Gibbons had a recurring role as the father of Angela Montenegro in the television show Bones; though the character is never named, it is strongly implied that Gibbons is playing himself.
 Their song "Sharp Dressed Man" was one of the theme songs used for the television show Duck Dynasty, and on the series finale of the show they appeared with Si Robertson as a vocalist to perform the song on stage during Robertson's retirement party.
 Black Dahlia Films, led by Jamie Burton Chamberlin, of Seattle and Los Angeles, has contributed documentaries and back line screen work (the footage on back screens during live shows) and has become an integral part of the band's film-making.

-In November 2020, it was announced that the 2019 Netflix documentary That Little Ol' Band from Texas was nominated for the Grammy Award for Best Music Film with the award ceremony scheduled for March 2021.
+In November 2020, it was announced that the 2019 documentary That Little Ol' Band from Texas was nominated for the Grammy Award for Best Music Film with the award ceremony scheduled for March 2021.